 How Chlorine Dioxide Works

-(PREFACE: While the author is not a chemist, or a healthcare professional, he has worked extensively for years with the manufacture of sodium chlorite solutions, and chlorine dioxide solutions for consumer use as well as industrial use.
+(PREFACE: While the author is not a chemist he has worked extensively for years with the manufacture of sodium chlorite solutions, and chlorine dioxide solutions for consumer use as well as industrial use.
 He is familiar with the handling and characteristics of the chemicals mentioned in this article.
 The author has also talked with 1000's of people who have used chlorine dioxide for a variety of applications.
-While this article is meant to be informative about the nature and characteristics of Chlorine Dioxide, this article will not address any unapproved or medicinal use of this product.)
+While this article is meant to be informative about the nature and characteristics of Chlorine Dioxide, this article will not address any unapproved or medicinal use of this product.